 If Apple determines that a testing center has acted improperly or fraudulently, Apple has the right to cease delivery of all Apple exams at that center.

-We work closely with Prometric to ensure that every test center delivers a satisfactory experience.
+We work closely with Pearson VUE to ensure that every test center delivers a satisfactory experience.
 Unfortunately, candidates may experience a technical issue during an exam.
-Prometric’s software is designed to accommodate this event and saves your responses after each item.
-If you have feedback about your testing experience, please contact Prometric customer support.
-Prometric will work with the test center to investigate and resolve the issue.
+Pearson VUE’s software is designed to accommodate this event and saves your responses after each item.
+If you have feedback about your testing experience, please contact Pearson VUE customer support, and they will work with the test center to investigate and resolve the issue.

 We appreciate your feedback about the Apple Certification program and your testing experience.
 If you have a concern about the technical accuracy of a particular item, wish to challenge a test question, or have other feedback about the exam, please email the Apple Certification Program Manager.